CEBS

 To earn the CEBS designation, you will need to master five courses covering group health and retirement benefit plans.
 Two health courses, two retirement courses and one course that bridges these two specializations and includes principles and practices that are applicable or essential to both areas.
 There are no electives.
 You must pass the national exam for each of the five courses.
 Exams, online study groups and course materials are not returnable and no refunds will be made.

-5. Will the Group Benefits Associate (GBA) and Retirement Plans Associate (RPA) credentials still be offered through the CEBS program?
-And, what are the requirements?
+What are the requirements to earn the Group Benefits Associate (GBA) and Retirement Plans Associate (RPA) credentials offered through the CEBS program?

-The GBA and RPA specialty designations will continue to be offered.
-To earn the GBA designation, you need to complete both health courses together with the bridge course.
-To earn the RPA credential you need to complete both retirement courses together with the bridge course (GBA/RPA 3).
+To earn the GBA designation, you need to complete both health courses (GBA 1, GBA 2) together with the bridge course (GBA/RPA 3).
+To earn the RPA credential you need to complete both retirement courses (RPA 1, RPA 2) together with the bridge course.
 The bridge course contains material that applies to both the health and retirement areas when designing, funding and managing employee benefit plans.

-You can begin your CEBS studies in either the health or retirement track and take the bridge course to earn a specialty credential.
+You can begin your CEBS studies in either the health or retirement track and take the bridge course to earn a credential.
 You can also choose to take the two health and two retirement courses and take the bridge course last.
-Upon completion, you would earn the CEBS designation as well as both specialty credentials.
+Upon completion, you would earn the CEBS designation as well as both the GBA and RPA credentials.
 Choose the path that maximizes your professional credential goals.

 The CEBS program is aligned with the natural career development paths in the industry with entry through the health or retirement track.
 This format facilitates completion of a specialty credential (GBA or RPA) by first completing three required courses that support your career objectives.

-7. What are the advantages of earning the GBA or RPA specialty designation?
+What are the advantages of earning the GBA or RPA designation?

 Earning your GBA or RPA is a great way to validate your knowledge and enhance your professional standing in group benefits or retirement.
 It also allows you to customize your education path to have an immediate impact on your day-to-day job responsibilities and strengthen your value proposition within your organization.